polyverse/appconfig/README.md

 --
     import "github.com/polyverse-security/appconfig"

-This package enables you to easily define configuration parameters for your application and then handles the collection of parameter values automatically in the following order, each overriding the previous (if a value is specified): (1) default value (in code), (2) configuration file, (3) environmental variable and (4) command-line.
-You can also set properties for each parameter (e.g., default value, required, value type).
+Easily define configuration parameters for your app and this package will collect the values in the following order, each overriding the previous if a value is provided: (1) code-specified default value, (2) configuration file, (3) environmental variables and (4) command-line.
+A more powerful alternative to Go's flag package.

-Additionally, you can specify a (different) root node in the configuration file which will allow the same configuration file to contain configuration data for multiple applications and/or configurations.
+Features: - Automatic support beyond command-line arguments (Go's flag package) to configuration files and environmental variables. - Configuration files that contain multiple configurations or share configuration data with other apps. - Specify whether a parameter is required - Specify a type (e.g., int, bool, string) for your parameter - Support for unmarshalled JSON objects as parameter
+### values

 A full example implementation is available in example/.